numbats/learnr/slides/chapter_1_02_RStudio_basics.md

 <img src="chapter1/chapter1-02/RStudio_rscript_1.png" style="display: block; margin: auto;" />

+Notes:

-Note: In an `R Script` you can write code and add comments.
+In an `R Script` you can write code and add comments.
 You can run each line by pressing `ctrl + enter/return`.

 After you run each line of the code, you can see the messages in your `Console`.